cdetamble/voraciousviper/README.md

 This game is inspired by 'Vicious Viper' which was a game made by F. Kahlig fromSpare Time Software in 1990.
 The game is for Android and is using the [libGDX framework](https://github.com/libgdx/libgdx).

-You can follow my development blog on http://goo.gl/KvKHze for the latest news on this and other projects of mine.
+You can follow my development blog on <a href="http://goo.gl/KvKHze">http://therefactory.bplaced.net</a> for the latest news on this and other projects of mine.

 ***